celest-dev/celest/apps/cli/README.md

-## Teo CLI
+## Celest CLI

-The command line interface for Teo.
+The command line interface for Celest.